spacetelescope/catkit/catkit/hardware/iris_ao/README.md

         ...
         [ZV: 37, 0, 0, 0]

 * *.ini* file: File format of command that gets sent to the IrisAO controls where the units of the piston, tip, tilt values for each segment are um, mrad, mrad respectively.
 * list: A list of tuples with three entries for each segment in the aperture in the following form: [(piston, tip, tilt), ...] (see figure 3 for numbering)

 Each of these types has to be handled slightly differently, but never fear, we figured that out for you!

 We have also included here some util functions that might come in handy and a module for creating your own custom command with POPPY using global coefficients.

 ## Using the IrisAO controller

 As with the other hardware in `catkit`, you can open and close a connection to the Iris AO as a context manager.

 Note that catkit.hardware.iris_ao.segmented_dm_command and catkit.hardware.iris_ao.util pull from CONFIG_INI any time you use either one, so you must import your local CONFIG_INI at the top of your module even if you do not explicitly use it in that module, this will ensure that you are grabbing the correct parameters for *your* testbed.

 ### Example:
 If putting *only* the flat map on the Iris AO:
-    ```
+    ```python
     from catkit.hardware.iris_ao.segmented_dm_command import load_command

     with testbed.segmented_dm() as iris: